 Th second problem is in his way of thinking, because:

 It’s never about getting anything from people.
-Not for people like us.
+Not for people who operate from the heart.

-And as long as the sales conversation goes on, you get to give them super powerful and enjoyable conversation, one that will help and be remembered.
+And as long as the sales conversation goes on, you get to give them super powerful and enjoyable conversations, the kind that will help and be remembered.

 And if the stars align, the other person will stop you and say ‘How do I get more of this?’ or ‘When do we start?’ or ‘Take my money!’ – all of which are things I’ve been told.

 It isn’t ‘I want something from you’, it’s: ‘If you’re this kind of person, I have something for you’.

 And when it’s ‘no sale’?